JMBoggess/Documentation/Azure Web App/Conda.md

 # Azure Web App: Conda
 Conda is my prefered python package and environment manager
 - I prefer miniconda
-  - It is a leightweight version of Anaconda
+  - It is a lightweight version of Anaconda
   - In the future, this document may go over installing and setting up miniconda on a Windows device

 The setup we are doing here is for local development of the web app